Neuro Opthalmology Clinic

-Field of vision describes the side vision when one is looking straight ahead.
-The testing of the extent of the side vision is important in the diagnosis and follow up of several disease including glaucoma, and diseases relating the eye with the brain (neuroopththalmology).
+The field of vision describes the side vision when one is looking straight ahead.
+The testing of the extent of the side vision is important in the diagnosis and follow up of several diseases including glaucoma, and diseases relating the eye with the brain (neuro-ophthalmology).
 The test is usually done on computerized machines ( Humphrey field analyzer).
-The machine is programmed to test several points , sometimes repeatedly with varying illumination.
+The machine is programmed to test several points, sometimes repeatedly with varying illumination.
 The test may take time depending upon the defect in a given patient.
-The computer has an inbuilt software that enables comparison of the field charting on repeat testing of the same patient.
+The computer has inbuilt software that enables a comparison of the field charting on repeat testing of the same patient.

 HESS AND DIPLOPIA CHARTING

 These two tests enable the measurement of misalignment between the two eyes.
 This type of problem leads to a condition of double vision in a patient.
 The extent of the double vision and the direction in which it is maximal can be charted by using these two tests.
 The tests are done using red and green goggles wherein one colored glass is placed in front of one eye and the other in front of the other.